 To illustrate with an example: a public authority’s total budget is €150,000.
 The programme’s co-financing would be €127,500 (ERDF: 85% of the total budget) and the partner contribution would be €22,500 (partner contribution: 15% of the total budget for a public authority or a body governed by public law).
 This partner would have to indicate at least €22,500 in the partner declaration.

 The amount has to be at least the same as in the application form.
 Please note that all figures in the budget section of the application are rounded up to the nearest Euro.

 Please see also sections 4.4 Partnership, 5.2.
 Submission (point B. Partner declaration) and 5.3.1 Eligibility assessment in the programme manual for more details.

 In the online application system iOLF you will have to submit partner declarations, which commit each partner to a specific co-funding.
 In the past, many errors occurred with regards to the amount of co-funding, stated in the document.
-Therefore, the template no longer mentions the amount but refers to the relevant section of the application form instead.
+Therefore, from the third call the template no longer mentions the amount but refers to the relevant section of the application form instead.

 Will you launch another call for projects in this programming period?